1. Why was Earthwork Programs created?

 2. Anyone with an interest in learning what we have to offer.

 3. Our instructors are all seasoned earth skills practitioners who believe in and live the vision of Earthwork.
 Within our mentoring tradition, we welcome special guests and visiting instructors from other outdoor schools.
+CORIs and SORIs are done for staff.
+Please let us know if you want to view copies of background checks, health care and discipline policies as well as procedures for filing grievances.

 4. Our classes are taught in the mentoring tradition, in which we lead individuals to conclusions through the art of questioning.
 We spark passion, develop the need or desire to know, ask leading questions and then offer resources to gain answers and understanding.
 This creates a method of deeper awareness in between classes and after the Program ends.
 While we teach some topics and skills that are also taught in academic programs, that is not our focus.
 We aim to give students skills that will empower them in their relationships with themselves, their communities and the earth.